RedHatNordicsSA/learnlinux/lab-0/README.md

 [ec2-user@ip-172-31-31-136:21:42:21:~]$
 ```

 Above uses the echo command, which prints text to the terminal to create a file.
-We do this by using a built in function in our shell, which redirects the text we print from the standard output device, to a file called secrets.
+We do this by using a built in function in our shell, which redirects the text we print from the standard output device, to a file called secret.
 This is useful, as almost any command's output can be redirected in a file in this way.

 💥 Let's have a look at the file, by using the ```cat``` command again.